USask Senate

 Responsibilities

-The senate is the university’s window on the province and the province’s window on the university.
-Under The University of Saskatchewan Act, 1995, Senate is responsible for:
+Senate is the university’s window on the province and the province’s window on the university.
+Under The University of Saskatchewan Act, 1995, Senate is responsible for such things as:

-- confirming admission requirements and quotas (on the approval of council);
+- confirming admission requirements on the approval of Council;

 Bylaws